FOR ADDITIONAL PLACES TO STAY IN ASHEVILLE NC CHECK OUT:

 One of our favorite things about the Pinecrest Bed and Breakfast was their lush, acre-plus garden.

-After breakfast on our second day, we took our laptops back there, set up in the middle of the yard, and worked on editing photos with the scent of wildflowers and the sounds of chittering birds all around us.
+After breakfast on our second day, we took our laptops back there, set up in the middle of the yard, and worked on editing photos with the scent of wildflowers and the chittering sounds of the birds of North Carolina all around us.

 It may be located just one mile from Downtown Asheville, but the peaceful, picturesque setting made us feel far removed from the hustle and bustle of Western NC’s biggest mountain town.